CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/01-Pre-requisite.md

-# **Pre-requisites to deploy Windows Virtual Desktop**
+# **Pre-requisites to deploy Azure Virtual Desktop**

-- To deploy Windows Virtual Desktop environment, we need a Windows Active Directory (for example: contoso.com).
+- To deploy Azure Virtual Desktop environment, we need a Windows Active Directory (for example: contoso.com).
 This can be achieved using one of the following ways:

     1. Azure Active Directory Domain Services(AADDS)
     2. Windows Active Directory